incoresemi/uatg/docs/source/installation.rst

 The ``sv_top`` directory contains the system verilog coverpoints generated using uatg.

+You can also perform a syntax check of the assembly generated using the makefile present in the work directory.
+Ypu can find additional in :ref:`here <make-reference>`

 Finally, the ``test_list.yaml`` is used to make list of all the tests generated.
 Details about the test_list can be found here,